• Skip to primary navigation

 Jump to How-to Card

-This twig Christmas tree can be made for next to nothing, by using fallen branches found in your yard.
+This twig Christmas tree can be made for next to nothing by using fallen branches found in your yard.
 A fun rustic craft to add to your holiday decor.

-Twig trees from broken branches
+Twig trees from broken branches in a basket and two large branches.

 Newsletter Signup